freerange/mocha/README.md

 Note: There is no need to use a require statement to setup Mocha; RSpec does this itself.

-#### Rails Plugin

-Install the Rails plugin...

-    $ rails plugin install git://github.com/freerange/mocha.git

-Note: As of version 0.9.8, the Mocha plugin is not automatically setup at plugin load time.
-Instead it must be manually setup e.g. at the bottom of your `test_helper.rb`.

 ##### MiniTest

 ```ruby